 Stop being worried about people leaving you or your organization.
 Train them so well that they can leave and have an impact on other organizations.
 Treat them so well they never want to.

 People being afraid of you is not working.
 The people that are following you need to be fearless.
 Not fearful.
 Know the difference.

 Want to measure the bottom line?
 Start measuring the outcome of your work, not wondering about the income of your salary.
 As soon as you learn that this is about making a difference and not about making money, everything will change.

 Be brave enough to not only make mistakes but to own them as well.
 If you are pretending to be perfect you will alienate others around you.
 Encourage others to make mistakes too, including people that report to you.
 Do not punish people for trying.
 Praise them and ask what they are learning.

-Competition is bullshit is leadership.
+Competition is bullshit in leadership.
 Creating competition amongst your followers will only get already competitive people going, and mediocre and low performers to quit.
-Tearing each other down will only bring all of us no where fast.
+Tearing each other down will only bring all of us nowhere fast.